Historic southern mansions that still stand today, reflecting power, politics & the past

 Open to the public: Yes

-The President’s Mansion is one of the few buildings that survived the burning of the campus in 1865.
+Completed in 1841, the President’s Mansion is one of the few buildings that survived the Union’s burning of the University of Alabama during the Civil War in 1865.
+The structure reflects Greek Revival style and still serves as the home for the university’s president.

 Location: University Blvd, Tuscaloosa, AL 35401